Vulnerability Disclosure Statement

 Boston Scientific has developed a process to receive potential product security vulnerabilities from external sources in order to validate their existence and determine how best to respond to improve product security and safety.
 Please e-mail potential product security vulnerabilities to the Boston Scientific Product Security team at firstname.lastname@example.org.

 - Do not submit any data that contains individually identifiable health information.

 - Provide clear descriptions of the potential product security vulnerability you have identified and the methods used to exploit it.

 - Identify as much specific product information as possible – the product name, model number, serial number, software version number, etc.

 - Provide any information regarding the network configuration you used when identifying the potential product security vulnerability.

-- Provide proof-of‐exploit code if you have that, encrypted with our PGP Public Key identified above.
+- Provide proof-of‐exploit code if you have that.

 - Describe how you found the potential product security vulnerability, and the potential impact.